 - NS5B polymerase inhibitors, which target an enzyme

 Different DAA medications are taken in combination with each other to provide effective treatment.
-Some treatments are available as pills containing two or more different drugs.
+Some treatments are available as pills containing two or more drugs.

-Each of these medication types comes with different benefits, side effects, and risks.
-You should know that treatments to cure HCV are
+Each medication type has different benefits, side effects, and risks.

-Direct-acting antivirals (DAAs) are currently the standard of care for chronic HCV infection.
+DAAs are currently the standard of care for chronic HCV infection.
 These drugs work by attacking HCV directly.

-Side effects of DAAs can include:
+Side effects of DAAs can include fatigue and headaches.

 Less common side effects include: